 The Bottom Line

-This stylish property is right in step with the pulsing neighborhood around it — and is the perfect place to stay if you’re looking to see Boston at its most up-to-date.
+This stylish property is right in step with the pulsing neighborhood around it — and is the perfect place to stay if you’re looking to see all of what Boston has to offer.